Should My Swimming Pool Have a Cooler/Chiller? Temperature Comparison Video

 A pool is something you want to enjoy when it's hot outside.
 However, many people don't consider that their pool water can reach temperatures in the 90s during the summer.

-Pool chillers, an optional feature on pool heat pumps, are specifically designed to lower your pool's water temperature so you can fully enjoy it, even on the hottest days of summer.
+Pool chillers, an optional feature on pool heat pumps, are specifically designed to lower your pool's water temperature so that you can fully enjoy it, even on the hottest days of summer.

 In the following video, I show just how big the difference can be when you have a chiller/cooler installed on your pool.

 How Much Difference Does a Chiller/Cooler Make?

 On a sweltering day of 99°, we measured the temperature of two of our fiberglass pool designs here at our Pool Park in Virginia, by comparing our Greco (G36) pool without a chiller, to our Oasis (O30) pool that has a chiller.